 Our Maths Vision – developing the mathematical mind through challenge, investigation, understanding and calculation and applying this, where possible, to the real world.

 Our Principles of Maths Teaching

-Every class completes a 'daily practice' session within their maths session, which enables the children to practise every day- for at least 10 minutes- important number skills.
-It allows children to practice, consolidate and embed number work (such as multiplication, division, subtraction, addition, fractions etc...) that they have learnt in their previous and current years.
+Children in Year 4 will complete a 'Multiplication Times Tables Check' in the Summer term.
+Every class completes a 'daily practice' session within their maths session, which enables the children to practise every day for at least 10 minutes.
+It allows children to practice, consolidate and embed number work that they have learnt in their previous and current years.

 'Maths in minutes'homework is used from Year 1 to Year 6.
 EYFS children start their maths homework in the Summer term.
 The homework is a way for children to consolidate learning which has been taught throughout the week in class.
 The mastery questions are given to children everyday to complete at home and then checked as a class with the class teacher the following day.

 We also encourage children to use 'Times Tables Rockstar's' at home as this is a fun and progressive way to quickly recall their tables.
 Teachers can set specific times tables for your child to focus on at home.
 Each child has a login in their school diary.Willow Class focus on Numbots, this is a motivational maths programme which allows children to embed their numerical skills.
 Reception children will have a login in their school diary.